mitchellsimmons/msTools/README.md

 # msTools

-A set of libraries and tools, primarily for interfacing with Autodesk Maya and related APIs.
+A set of libraries and tools for interfacing with Autodesk Maya and related APIs.

 **_NOTE:_**  This repository is no longer actively maintained.